Frequently Asked Questions (FAQ)

-- Session fees depend on length of session.
-Eighty-minute sessions are $225.
-Fifty-minute sessions are $150.
-Please contact me to discuss fees and any financial concerns.
+- Session fees depend on length of session and therapist experience level.
+Each therapist offers a few sliding scale spots on their caseload.
+Please contact us to discuss fees and any financial concerns.

-- When you enter into therapy with me, I commit to you.
-I ask you to be equally invested.
-I reserve your appointment time just for you.
-By carefully limiting the number of clients I choose to work with at any given time, it allows me to serve you best.
-I also invest my time outside of sessions by continually researching, reading, and learning new information to offer the best services I can.
+- When you enter into therapy with us, we commit to you.
+We ask you to be equally invested.
+We reserve your appointment time just for you.
+By carefully limiting the number of clients we choose to work with at any given time, it allows us to serve you best.
+We also invest our time outside of sessions by continually researching, reading, and learning new information to offer the best services we can.

 - All fees are due on the date of service.
-I operate a 24 hour advanced rescheduling and cancellation policy, which means that I will not charge any fee if you give notice of 24 hours or more to cancel.
-If you need to reschedule, I will try to offer a suitable time before Friday of the same week, however if I am unable to, I ask for the full fee to be paid.
+We operate a 24 hour advanced rescheduling and cancellation policy, which means that we will not charge any fee if you give notice of 24 hours or more to cancel.
+If you need to reschedule, we will try to offer a suitable time before the end of the same week, however if we are unable to, we ask for the full fee to be paid.
 If advance notice is not received, you will be financially responsible for the full payment of the session you missed.